Texas vs Xavier Players to Watch - Sweet 16

 Zach Freemantle gives the Musketeers 15.2 points, 8.1 rebounds and 2.9 assists per contest.
 He also posts 0.9 steals and 0.7 blocked shots.

-Adam Kunkel gets the Musketeers 10.6 points, 2.8 rebounds and 3.1 assists per game.
-He also posts 1.1 steals and 0.1 blocked shots.
+The Musketeers receive 10.6 points, 2.8 rebounds and 3.1 assists per game from Adam Kunkel.

 Texas Top Performers (Last 10 Games)